rwaming/next_karaoke_remote/README.md

    - Fix witdh, height styling, change all vw, vh -> dvw, dvh
 2. The reason why video don't appear only in mobile is the functions, minimize video before play while mobile environment don't give autoplay function.
    - Make player state play(1) when player is ready, like autoplay.
+     => fail
+   - No autoplay, an no minisize in mobile.
+(Anyway, mobile height is low)

 <br>